-Complete Valorant map guide for Split: Callouts, strategies, more | Dexerto.com
+Complete Valorant map guide for Split - Dexerto

 Mid might be the most important area to hold for either side of the Spike.
 If attackers are able to take control, they can effectively rotate to, and control either side of the map.
 If you’re tasked with holding Mid, the most important thing to remember is to just be patient and wait for the Attackers to peek, because they have to move up, while you can just hang out.

 Mid-Vent and Mid-Mail are both good spots to hang out and wait for the offense to make their move.
-Jett, Omen and Brimstone can do a good job of slowing attackers down with their smokes, but on Defense, anything and everything you can do to hinder the offense is probably worth it — Sage's Barrier Orb and Slow Orbs are perfect for delaying enemy pressure.
+Raze and Breach are best suited to stalling out with their offensive utility, while Sage can drop a wall to really stop attackers in their tracks.

 If you haven’t spent a lot of time in Valorant, or similar games before, this can seem like a full semester of information to take in.
 But don’t worry, because as you play the map you’ll start to pick up on everything we’ve mentioned here from your teammates.